moringa health benefits: anti-cancer

-Medicinal plants such as Moringa Oleifera provide inexhaustible sources of anticancer drugs in terms of both variety and mechanism of action.
-Induction of apoptosis (programmed cell-death) is the key to plant's anticancer properties.
+Cancer is the second leading cause of death in the United States and a prominent cause of death worldwide.
+Medicinal plants such as Moringa Oleifera provide many health benefits, they are also inexhaustible sources of anti-cancer drugs in terms of both variety and mechanism of action.
+Induction of apoptosis (programmed cell-death) is the key to plants’ anticancer properties.

 Niaziminin, a thiocarbamate from the leaves of Moringa oleifera, holds a strict structural requirement for inhibition of tumor-promoter-induced Epstein-Barr virus activation.
 Planta Medica, 64(04), 319-323.
 Murakami, A., Kitazono, Y., Jiwajinda, S., Koshimizu, K., & Ohigashi, H. (1998).

 This study shows that powerful tumor inhibiting compounds can be extracted from Moringa Oleifera leaves.
 In conclusion, three known thiocarbamate (TC)- and isothiocyanate (ITC)-related compounds have been isolated from the leaves of Moringa oleifera as inhibitors of tumor promoters.